-AO is moving forward with the next phase of development and expansion for winter and summer activities.
-With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, a handlebar lift for snow tubing opened with great fanfare in December 2018.
-AO received a donation of a 2,500’ high-quality, Doppelmayr T-bar and the community came together once again to meet the challenge of raising funds for the installation of the lift.
-Most work has been completed on the installation and it will be operational by the 2019 winter season.
+The next phase of development was the installation of a handlebar lift for snow tubing.
+With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, it was opened with great fanfare.
+Finally, AO received a donation of a 2,500’ high-quality, Doppelmayr T-bar, and the community came together once again to meet the challenge of raising funds for the installation of the lift.
+The T-bar was completed in 2019.